cdktf/cdktf-provider-upcloud/docs/loadbalancerFrontendRule.python.md

 - *Type:* str

-ID of the load balancer frontend to which the rule is connected.
+ID of the load balancer frontend to which the frontend rule is connected.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.11.2/docs/resources/loadbalancer_frontend_rule#frontend LoadbalancerFrontendRule#frontend}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.11.3/docs/resources/loadbalancer_frontend_rule#frontend LoadbalancerFrontendRule#frontend}

 ---